Gimle/gimle4/readme.txt

 Welcome to Gimlé Core v4
 ========================

-Project is in alpha development, do not use in production.
+Project is now in beta.

 Gimlé Core v4 is the base in the Gimlé system.